 ☒ (Candidate) Negative Answer: My last company didn’t appreciate me and everyone was very standoffish.
 I also want to make more money.

-Be clear and confident.
-On the phone, it is important to give concise and confident answers.
+Whether in-person, onscreen, or over the phone, it is important to give concise and confident answers.
 Try to keep your answers to 60-90 seconds max; it’s easy to ramble-on or go off on tangents.

-Stay focused and on topic.
 Pro tip: Write “talk slowly” on a Post-It and keep it in front of you as a reminder.

 Example of an answer that keeps it short, but tells a powerful story: